Go to the Nature Institute’s home page

 These principles — those of the type, or species — are regarded by every embryologist as telling one, unified story from zygote to maturity and senescence.
 Further, the informing power that is characteristic of that story remains “in force”, as far as circumstances allow, regardless of drastically different nurturing environments, and even in the face of disfiguring insults inflicted by laboratory technicians.
 The organism responds to every insult by bending it, as far as possible, toward the normal pattern of development.

 The existence of this governing pattern, or form, in every different sort of organism is a decisive truth of biology.
-No matter how far down toward the molecular we go in trying to explain form, we find our explanations themselves to be always based on considerations of form.
+No matter how far down toward the molecular we go in trying to explain form, we find our explanations themselves, so far as they are biological and not merely physical or chemical, to be always based on considerations of form.
 We never seem able to get beneath or behind these considerations so as to grasp something more fundamentally explanatory than form itself.

-Even the classic efforts to explain everything based on genes has now become ever more vividly an elucidation of form — form that is already in play at the level of genes and chromosomes.
-For example, some geneticists speak of “genomic origami”, while others refer to the three-dimensional “dance” of chromosomes in the nucleus — a spatially significant performance essential to the expression of the right genes in the right amounts at the right times (Chapter 3).
+Even the classic efforts to explain everything based on genes have now become ever more vividly an elucidation of form — form that is already in play at the level of genes and chromosomes.
+For example, some geneticists speak of “genomic origami”, while others refer to the three-dimensional “dance” of chromosomes in the nucleus — a spatially significant performance essential to the expression of the right genes in the right amounts at the right times (Chapter 3, “What Brings Our Genome Alive?”).

 This is a good place to return to the wisdom of the twentieth-century cell biologist, Paul Weiss, who once remarked: